DavAug/chi/docs/source/index.rst

 - Inference of model parameters in a structured population from measurements, clinical factors, and/or genetic factors (classical or Bayesian).
 - Dosing regimen optimisation and model-informed precision dosing (MIPD).

-This page provides tutorials to illustrate some of chi's functionality, and a detailed API documentation as a complete reference to all of chi's functions and classes.
+This page provides tutorials to illustrate some of Chi's functionality, and a detailed API documentation as a complete reference to all of chi's functions and classes.

 .. note::
     Chi is being continuously developed and improved.